 This requirement is mandated by the districts and states we partner with.
 If you are admitted to TFA before graduation and your final GPA is below 2.50, you will lose your position.
 You must also pass any courses in progress on your transcript at the time of your interview.

 Additional undergraduate courses completed after your official graduation date cannot be averaged in.
 However, if you attended graduate school and graduated with a 3.50 or above, you may qualify for our GPA waiver.
-Read more about the waiver below.
+Read more about the waiver in our Eligibility FAQs at the bottom of this page.

 Due to the hiring restrictions of many of our partner schools, TFA can only admit candidates who are: